qooxdoo/qooxdoo/docs/cli/packages.md

-### qx contrib and NPM
+### qx package and NPM

-There are two ways in which the contrib system and the NPM package manager relate to each other: a) the general question why contribs aren't distributed as NPM packages, as the compiler is, and b) how NPM-specific information is handled by the compiler.
+There are two ways in which the package system and the NPM package manager relate to each other: a) the general question why packages aren't distributed as NPM packages, as the compiler is, and b) how NPM-specific information is handled by the compiler.

-a) Since the compiler is an NPM module, one might ask why we aren't using NPM for qooxdoo contribs.
-Why create an additional module system? qooxdoo-contrib is similar to NPM, but works different.
-It is based directly on GitHub releases because that is where most qooxdoo code is developed and published.
-It is planned to support other repository providers in the future.
+a) Since the compiler is an NPM module, one might ask why we aren't using NPM for qooxdoo packages.
+Why create an additional package system? qooxdoo packages work similarly to NPM, but without storing releases in a centralized repository.
+They are (currently) downloaded directly from GitHub releases because that is where most qooxdoo code is developed and published.
+If there is enough demand, we might support other repository providers in the future.

-b) Under normal circumstances, a contrib does not need to use NPM or maintain a `package.json` file.
-In particular, neither the `qxcompiler` nor the `qooxdoo-sdk` npm packages should be NPM dependencies of the contrib.
+b) Under normal circumstances, a package does not need to use NPM or maintain a `package.json` file.
+In particular, neither the `qxcompiler` nor the `qooxdoo-sdk` npm packages should be NPM dependencies of the package.
 Instead, they are installed either at the level of the application or globally (see the [docs on installation](../../README.md#installation)).
-You might want to use NPM for development-time task such as transpiling your code, but all NPM-related information in the contrib will be ignored by the compiler.
+You might want to use NPM for development-time task such as transpiling your code, but all NPM-related information in the package will be ignored by the compiler.